 • If you need to rerun every Integration Point within the Integration record, you can clear the Last Successful Run field.
 The next time an action in either Vault triggers the connection, Vault re-processes all documents or object records within the scope of that integration point.

-When activating a Safety to Clinical Operations Vault Connection, set the Last Successful Run field on each active Integration to the date and time that you want transfers to start.
+When activating a Safety-Clinical Operations Vault Connection, set the Last Successful Run field on each active Integration to the date and time you want transfers to start.
 If you do not set a value on the Last Successful Run field, Vault will transfer all relevant records and documents.

 Clinical Operations Data Migration